Microsoft Copilot Pricing & Licensing Guide for Business

 Microsoft’s Copilot, an AI assistant integrated into Office apps, represents a major new feature and revenue stream in Microsoft 365 (formerly Office 365).
 Introduced in March 2023 using OpenAI’s GPT-4 ([1]), Microsoft 365 Copilot adds generative-AI capabilities to Word, Excel, PowerPoint, Outlook, and other apps ([2]).
 For business customers, Copilot is offered as an add-on subscription – notably USD $30 per user per month (annual billing) ([3]) – on top of an existing Microsoft 365 or Office 365 license (e.g. an Enterprise E3/E5 or Business Standard/Premium plan).
 Microsoft explicitly lists the $30/month Copilot price on its site ([3]), and corporate press reports confirm it ([4]) ([5]).
 (In contrast, advanced work such as summarizing Teams meetings or generating presentations requires this Copilot subscription ([4]).)

 This report presents a comprehensive analysis of Microsoft Copilot’s business plans, pricing, and licensing under Office 365/Microsoft 365.
 We provide historical context of Copilot’s launch, detail each offering’s cost and license requirements, and review adoption data, case studies, and expert commentary.
-For example, analysts predict Copilot could generate multi-billion-dollar revenue (5–16 billion USD) if even a modest portion of Office users adopt it ([12]), and Microsoft expects on the order of 10 million paid Copilot users by 2024 ([13]).
-We also examine regulatory and competitive perspectives: notably Australia’s ACCC sued Microsoft (Oct 2025) over undisclosed cheaper plans, accusing Microsoft of misleading customers about Copilot bundles ([14]).
+For example, analysts predicted Copilot could generate multi-billion-dollar revenue (5–16 billion USD) if even a modest portion of Office users adopt it ([13]).
+By Q1 2026, Microsoft reported 15 million paid M365 Copilot seats, representing 160% year-over-year growth ([14]).
+We also examine regulatory and competitive perspectives: notably Australia’s ACCC sued Microsoft (Oct 2025) over undisclosed cheaper plans, accusing Microsoft of misleading customers about Copilot bundles ([15]).
+Microsoft has since begun contacting affected customers to apologize and offer refunds ([16]).

 Throughout, all statements are supported by credible sources (trade press, official Microsoft documentation, and academic research).
 The report includes data tables summarizing plan prices and licensing, and real-world examples of Copilot’s impact on organizations.